Wilkie Collins: Early life

 Collins started writing and published his first story, "The Last Stage Coachman", in the Illuminated Magazine in August 1843.
 In 1844 he travelled to Paris with Charles Ward.
 That same year he wrote his first novel, Iolani, or Tahiti as It Was; a Romance, which was submitted to Chapman and Hall but rejected in 1845.
 The novel remained unpublished during his lifetime.
 Collins said of it: "My youthful imagination ran riot among the noble savages, in scenes which caused the respectable British publisher to declare that it was impossible to put his name on the title page of such a novel."
 While Collins was writing this novel, his father first learned that his son would not follow him in becoming a painter.

-William Collins had intended his first son to become a clergyman and was disappointed in his son's lack of interest.
+William Collins had intended his first son to become a clergyman and was disappointed in Wilkie's lack of interest in the profession.
 At his father's insistence, Collins instead entered Lincoln's Inn in 1846, to study law; his father wanted him to have a steady income.
 Collins showed only a slight interest in law and spent most of his time with friends and on working on a second novel, Antonina, or the Fall of Rome.
 After his father's death in 1847, Collins produced his first published book, Memoirs of the Life of William Collins, Esq., R. A., published in 1848.

 The family moved to 38 Blandford Square soon afterwards, where they used their drawing room for amateur theatricals.
 In 1849, Collins exhibited a painting, The Smugglers' Retreat, at the Royal Academy summer exhibition.
 Antonina was published by Richard Bentley in February 1850.
 Collins went on a walking tour of Cornwall with artist Henry Brandling in July and August 1850.
 He managed to complete his legal studies and was called to the bar in 1851.
 Though he never formally practised, he used his legal knowledge in many of his novels.